zupalex/luaXroot/README.md

 CMake and Readline development libraries are required.

 example for Ubuntu:
-apt-get install cmake; apt-get install readline-devel
+sudo apt-get install cmake libreadline6 libreadline6-dev

 example for Fedora 24:
-dnf install cmake; dnf install readline-devel
+dnf install cmake readline-devel

 To install it: